adam-rumpf/social-transit-solver-single/README.md

 The main purpose of this program is to calculate the constraint and objective values of the initial solution vector for use in the main solver's search algorithm, as well as a few additional metrics for use in comparing the initial network to the final network.
 The network, objective, and constraint modules included in this program should be identical to those used in the main solver.

+Note that this program may take an extremely long time to run for large problem instances.
+It can be terminated early by pressing `[Ctrl]+[C]` during its execution.
+Note that this discards all progress except for files which have already been written.
+The assignment model outputs an updated copy of its flow values during each iteration of its main loop, allowing some progress to be saved between runs.

 I would not expect this program to be of much use to anyone outside of our research group, but it is provided here for anyone interested.

 ## Output Folder